reyestech/Splunk-Ransomware/README.md

 - Here, we can head to the link to inspect the website.
 - Use a URL analyzer to look past the network traffic of the FQDN for future use.

+Goal: Find the earliest suspicious domain that day.
 **SPL**
 ```
 index=botsv1 sourcetype=stream:DNS src_ip=192.168.250.100 earliest=08/24/2016:00:00:00 latest=08/25/2016:00:00:00